Frequently Asked Questions (FAQs) Answered by Chris

 In general, all lavenders and lavandins should be pruned had at least once a year for the whole life of the plant.
 If you start early and prune regularly you should have nicer looking plants for a longer period of time in your garden.

-When is best time to pick lavender flowers to dry them?
+When is best time to pick lavender and lavandin for dried bouquets and buds?

-The English lavenders, (L. angustifolia), and the French lavandins, (L. x intermedia), are the best lavenders for drying on the stem.
+Lavenders (L. angustifolia cv.) and the lavandin, (L. x intermedia cv.), are the best in the genus Lavandula, for drying on the stem.
 There are certain cultivars that dry better than others, which means that more of the buds (calyxes) will stay on the stem when dried.
 On mature plants, it is hard to cut all the flowering stems at the perfect stage without sacrificing some that are not ready, and others that are too far gone.
 However, it is easier to cut all the flowers on a plant all at once, instead of individually, unless you have a lot of time.
 You will have to watch closely as the plants begin to show more color.
 A few of the little flowers (corollas) will start to open the flower stems on most of the plant.
 Usually, they are ready to pick at this stage.
-A good indication is when the bees begin to start working the plants.
+A good indication is when the bees begin to work in the plants.
 The colors are dark or bright and most of the flowering stems are in the bud stage, the buds are plump, and just a few of the flowers have opened on each stem.
 For the best color, fragrance and dried product, you will want to pick most of the lavender and lavandin spikes at this stage to use for culinary use, for dried bouquets and for buds to use in sachets.